Cloudbox/autoscan/README.md

 - `1h` if the min-age should be set at 1 hour.

 *Please do not forget the `s`, `m` or `h` suffix, otherwise the time unit defaults to nanoseconds.*

+Scan stats will print the following information at a configured interval:

+- Scans processed
+- Scans remaining

 ### Targets